bitnami/containers/bitnami/redmine/README.md

-# Bitnami package for Redmine
+# Bitnami Secure Image for Redmine

 ## What is Redmine?